 If your teen starts struggling in his or her personal life once again, mindfulness helps relieve overwhelming feelings.
 Through mindfulness, your young person maintains a sense of self-control.
 Your loved one learns to observe his or her life to overcome obstacles in daily living.
 By remaining non-judgmental, teens positively change their thoughts and behaviors.

 Where to Find Mindfulness Therapy in Los Angeles CA

 Finding mindfulness therapy in Los Angeles CA is easier than you think.
 For teens, this therapy takes place at Destinations for Teens.
 Destinations for Teens provides a wide range of treatments and therapies designed to help teens overcome addiction and mental health problems for a healthier, more fulfilling adulthood.

 Programs of Destinations for Teens in Woodland Hills, CA include:

 - Dual diagnosis treatment

 - CBT, CBD, mindfulness and meditation therapy

-- Art therapy, yoga, rock therapy, and equine therapy
+- Art therapy, yoga, and rock therapy

 - Family treatment